sensmetry/sysml-2ls/.github/README.md

 ## Disclaimer

-SysML2 Tools is developed for the language that carries the name of SysML which is a trademark of OMG.
-SysML2 Tools has been started and continues to be maintained by Sensmetry.
+SysIDE is developed for the language that carries the name of SysML which is a trademark of OMG.
+SysIDE has been started and continues to be maintained by Sensmetry.
 The project is open source.
 For further information, see [LICENSE](/LICENSE).